 Mindfulness, Meditation & Yoga

-After the free time, we had another discussion on mindfulness self-care, a meditation & deep relaxation class, and then a group dinner.
+After the free time, we had another discussion on mindfulness self-care, meditation & deep relaxation class, and then a group dinner.
 The last day we ended up leaving early and I can’t exactly remember what we ended up doing, but the retreat had another yoga and meditation session, discussion and a nature walk.
-Overall, I enjoyed the retreat and it was a nice addition to a beautiful trip!
+Overall, I enjoyed the retreat and it was a nice addition to our beautiful trip visiting Lake Louise.

 The time we were there was too short, and I definitely wouldn’t mind going back again!
 However, I am very happy my mother got to make the visit and check it off her bucket list.
 It’s always a great joy when you see how happy someone is, and this trip made her very happy (same with me).
 There were adorable shops in the hotel, more restaurants than we visited, and there are more trails and other things off the property, that would be a great joy to experience I’m sure!
 I mean, we didn’t even make it to the spa!